keyshade-xyz/keyshade/docs/getting-started/importing-your-environment-variables.md

 ---
-description: Get to know about our platform
+description: Start imporing your environmen variables into Keyshade
 ---

-# Adding your first secret and variable
+# Adding your secrets and

-Our app is the place where you manage all of your secrets and variables.
+Our [app](https://app.keyshade.io) is the place where you manage all of your secrets and variables.
 This can also be done using the CLI, but we want to keep it as simple as possible for now.
 Here's a list of things that we will be doing in this tutorial:

 - Creating a new project
 - Creating a secret in your project